 The Indian filter coffee is brewed traditionally using a gravity fed filtration technique using a simple apparatus called an Indian filter pot.

-However our traditional signature blend can be brewed & enjoyed using a stovetop or an aeropress too.
+However our traditional signature blend (chicory blend) can be brewed & enjoyed using a stovetop or an aeropress too.

 Here's how to work the Indian filter pot,